-“Since the reopening of the South Terminal, we’ve had really strong performance from our incumbent airlines; new airlines choosing to fly to Gatwick and, with more in the pipeline, it’s a really positive time for Gatwick following a turbulent couple of years.” explains Stephanie Wear, Gatwick’s VP of Aviation Development
+“It is fair to say the incredible demand for travel we’ve seen over the summer surpassed anything we expected,” explains Stephanie Wear, Gatwick’s VP of Aviation Development.
+“Since the reopening of the South Terminal, we have had really strong performance from our incumbent airlines; new airlines choosing to fly to Gatwick and, with more in the pipeline, it is a really positive time for Gatwick following a turbulent couple of years.”

-This summer, Gatwick’s largest airline, easyJet, alongside British Airways, Vueling and Wizz Air all expanded their number of short haul routes.
-BA launched its Euroflyer brand - while Vueling and Wizz started new based operations.
+This past summer, Gatwick’s largest airline, easyJet, alongside British Airways, Vueling, and Wizz Air, all expanded their number of short-haul routes.
+BA launched its Euroflyer brand, while Vueling and Wizz Air started new based operations.

 In August, Gatwick welcomed its first new long-haul airline of 2022, Norse Atlantic, which launched daily flights to New York, and JetBlue continued its growth at Gatwick adding a daily Boston flight.

 “With almost 40 long-haul routes, we continue to welcome more new airlines to Gatwick, expanding our connections,” Wear says.
 “We are confident airlines will continue to take advantage of Gatwick’s large catchment area, close proximity to London and competitive pricing.”